mearashadowfax/ScrewFast/README.md

 - To modify an animation, update the properties and parameters within the `gsap.from()` method, or add new GSAP animation calls as required.
 - Should GSAP not be needed, or if you prefer a different animation method, simply remove the aforementioned script segment.

+> [!TIP]
-We've chosen to keep the integration lean and focused, but GSAP's comprehensive documentation can be referred to for more complex animations: [GSAP Documentation](https://gsap.com/docs/v3/).
+> We've chosen to keep the integration lean and focused, but GSAP's comprehensive documentation can be referred to for more complex animations: [GSAP Documentation](https://gsap.com/docs/v3/).

 ### Hiding Scrollbar